 - Harvard Medical School

 Although the Gram's stain is a first step in the examination of most specimens, only rarely can it be used to distinguish enteric pathogens from normal stool flora.
-Thus a variety of culture media, biochemical reactions, serological grouping, and other tests must be used to identify the bacteria which cause gastrointestinal infection (picture 1A-C).
+Thus a variety of culture media, biochemical reactions, serological grouping, polymerase chain reaction (PCR) amplification, and other tests must be used to identify the bacteria that cause gastrointestinal infection (picture 1A-C).

 Microscopic examination, on the other hand, is the principal method for diagnosing intestinal protozoal and helminthic infection (picture 2).